lqgl/blog/README.md

 You will need to have [Hugo](https://gohugo.io/) installed to run this repo.

-Get the source code by cloning this repo or download it as a zip file directly.
+(1) Get the source code by cloning this repo or download it as a zip file directly.

 ```
 $ git clone https://github.com/lqgl/blog.git
 ```
+(2) `cd` into the folder.

 Now the folder structure should look similar to this: